 Across just these three data breaches, a cumulative 750 million individuals have had their personal information extracted by cybercriminals.
-Sadly, that figure is in reality likely much higher than what these three companies have reported.
-The precedent for businesses underreporting the severity of data breaches was set long ago by Yahoo, which reported that a data breach in 2014 had left the personal information of around 500 million users compromised.
+Sadly, that figure is, in reality, likely much higher than what these three companies have reported.
+The precedent for businesses underreporting the severity of data breaches was set long ago by Yahoo, which stated that a data breach in 2014 had left the personal information of around 500 million users compromised.

 In reality, across three data breaches, all THREE BILLION Yahoo users had their personal information compromised.
 That's over three times as many users as the company reported in 2016.